yassminarlen/Creating-barchart-tableau/README.md

 # Creating-BarChart-tableau
-Simple steps to creating a histogram using community data.
+Simple steps to creating a barchart using community data.
+Bar charts could be used to compare data across categories.

 1. Highlighted at the bottom of the left side of the screen is "Sheet 1", right click it.
 ![Sheet 1](https://github.com/yassminarlen/Creating-histogram-tableau/blob/main/sheet%201.png?raw=true)